 Basic hygiene at home, daycare, or school

-- Not to share hats, combs, toothbrushes, eating utensils, or other personal items with other children.
-Teach your child not to share food, drinks, or silverware with others.
+- It is important to teach youngsters that they should not lend their hats, combs, toothbrushes, eating utensils, or any other personal belongings to other children.
+Teach your kid that it's rude to share things like food, drinks, or cutlery with other people.

-If your child becomes ill, keep them out of daycare and away from other children until the contagious period has passed.
-If you are unsure about how long this should be, contact your doctor.
+If your child gets sick, you should keep them home from daycare and away from other kids until the infectious time is over.
+Make an appointment with your primary care physician if you are unsure how long this should last.

 How can child care centres help prevent the spread of germs?